Estate Planning After Moving States: What to Review

 Property law is particularly state-specific.
 Some states recognize community property, which treats most assets acquired during a marriage as jointly owned by both spouses.
 Others follow common law property rules, where assets are owned by whoever earned or purchased them unless titled jointly.
 If you moved between a community property state and a common law state, the way your assets are legally characterized may have changed, which has implications for how they pass at death and how they are taxed.

-Real property is also subject to the probate laws of the state where it is located, not where you live.
-If you own property in your former state and have moved to a new one, your estate may face probate in both.
-A properly funded revocable living trust can address this by holding the property outside of probate entirely, but only if the property is actually titled in the trust’s name under the laws of the state where it sits.
+Real property is also subject to the laws of the state where it is located, not where you live.
+If you own property in your former state and have moved to a new one, your estate may face probate in both states unless that property is held in a living trust.
+A properly funded revocable living trust addresses this by holding the property outside of probate entirely, under one unified set of instructions, regardless of which state the property sits in.
+For anyone who owns real estate in more than one state after a move, funding all of that property into a living trust is one of the highest-priority steps to address.

 Documents to Review After Relocation